Common Management Information Service

 The Common Management Information Service (CMIS) is the service interface specified in ITU-T Recommendation X.710, ISO/IEC International Standard 9595 that is employed by OSI network elements for network management.
 It defines the service interface that is implemented by the Common Management Information Protocol (CMIP) as specified in ITU-T Recommendation X.711, ISO/IEC International Standard 9596-1.
 CMIS is part of the Open Systems Interconnection (OSI) body of international network standards.

 Note the term CMIP is sometimes used erroneously when CMIS is intended.
-CMIS/CMIP is most often used in telecommunication applications, in other areas SNMP has become more popular.
+CMIS/CMIP is most often used in telecommunications applications, in other areas SNMP has become more popular.

 Services

 The following services are made available by the Common Management Information Service Element (CMISE) to allow management of network elements: